japan's best ski travel agent award winner badges 2024 and 2025

 WHEN IS THE JAPAN SKI SEASON?

 Located in the northern hemisphere, Japan ski season dates fall between November and May, with main dates being December to March.
-The northernmost ski areas are usually the first to open with the Niseko ski season usually starting in the last week of November or first week of December.
+The northernmost ski areas are the first to open with the Niseko ski season usually starting in the last week of November or first week of December.
 Because the northernmost island of Japan receives abundant snowfall even at sea level, when winter arrives the ski season starts with a vengeance, with just a couple of dumps typically being all that is needed for whole ski areas to open.
 On the mainland, the start of the Hakuba ski season is often more gradual, with top lifts opening from around late November, and full opening perhaps not taking place until around the middle of December.
 For this reason, Hokkaido is often the best bet early season.

 THE JAPAN SKI SEASON BROKEN DOWN